bssw-psip/ptc-catalog/catalog/CodingStandards.md

 # Adopting Consistent Coding Standards

+## Target

-**Target**: Steadily convert the codebase over to an agreed-upon standard.
+Steadily convert the codebase over to an agreed-upon standard.

+## User Stories

-**User Story**: As a person responsible for software quality and correctness for my project, I want guidance on selecting and implementing coding standards so that we can make our code easy for everyone to read and understand.
+As a person responsible for software quality and correctness for my project, I want guidance on selecting and implementing coding standards so that we can make our code easy for everyone to read and understand.

-**User Story**: As a software developer on a project that has a defined coding standard, I want tool support so that I am complying with the standards with minimal additional effort or ambiguity.
+As a software developer on a project that has a defined coding standard, I want tool support so that I am complying with the standards with minimal additional effort or ambiguity.

 ## Card(s)